-If you’re used to spending your free time in the store, you’ll need to find new hobbies.
-Find something to do with the time you would normally spend walking the aisles hunting for the treasures you believe you need.
+If you like to spend your free time in the store, you’ll need to find new hobbies.
+Find something to do with the time you would usually spend walking the aisles hunting for the treasures you believe you need.

 The final thing to do is to make a list of everything you love in this life.
 Don’t leave anything off of your list.
 Got it?
 Good.
 Now, go through the list and cross off everything that does not love you in return.
 You’ll notice that what remains are the people in your life (and maybe a pet).
 Those other things?
 They’re just things.
 They do not matter.